GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/README.md

 ## Hands-on<br/>

 ### Exercise 1
-[Download](https://github.com/GeowazM/The-Network-of-UNESCO-Sites-Changes-and-Patterns-visualized-with-Cartograms/blob/main/data/Download_data_Network-of-UNESCO-Sites_HIS-GIS.zip) the data and open all files in QGIS.
-Take care about the project [coordinate reference system (CRS)](https://www.worldatlas.com/geography/world-map-robinson-projection.html).
+a) [Download](https://github.com/GeowazM/The-Network-of-UNESCO-Sites-Changes-and-Patterns-visualized-with-Cartograms/blob/main/data/Download_data_Network-of-UNESCO-Sites_HIS-GIS.zip) the data and open all files in QGIS.
+b) Take care about the project [coordinate reference system (CRS)](https://www.worldatlas.com/geography/world-map-robinson-projection.html).
 Set a equal-area projection, i.e. [World Robinson](http://epsg.io/54030) (EPSI: 54030).
-Your data should look like the map in figure 1.
+c) Your data should look like the map in figure 1.
 Have a look to the World Heritage Site "*Tasmanien Wilderness*".
-Use the data to get some information.
+Have a look into the attribute table.

-#### a) When was the designation of the "*Tasmanian Wilderness*"?
+#### I. When was the designation of the "*Tasmanian Wilderness*"?
-#### b) How many hectares is covered by the "*Tasmanian Wilderness*"?
+#### II.
+How many hectares is covered by the "*Tasmanian Wilderness*"?

 <br/>